Colwall Tunnels: Colwall New Tunnel

-By the 1920s, it was clear that the original Colwall Tunnel possessed several negative attributes, including being very narrow, relatively low and steep (it had a gradient of 1 in 80), all of which made it increasingly difficult to accommodate the emerging specification of rolling stock.
+By the 1920s, it was clear that the original Colwall Tunnel possessed several negative attributes, including being very narrow, relatively low and steep (it had a gradient of 1 in 23, 64% steeper than the famous Lickey Incline), all of which made it increasingly difficult to accommodate the emerging specification of rolling stock.
 Furthermore, locomotive crews complained about the tunnel's inhospitable conditions; there were cases of individuals passing out on the footplate due to the fumes.
 Accordingly, management decided that the best solution would be to construct a new, wider tunnel directly adjacent to the existing bore.
 Construction work commenced in 1924, it was completed only two years later, significantly faster than work had proceeded on the first tunnel.
 The greater speed of work was credited to the advance in tunnelling techniques and the availability of new pneumatically-powered tools.
 The new tunnel had a contract price of £196,080.

 The second Colwall Tunnel was opened to traffic on 2 August 1926, while the old bore was closed on that same day.
 Like the original Colwall Tunnel, the new bore carries a single track throughout.
 There have been petitions and studies conducted for the whole line, including the tunnel, to be double-tracked throughout; it has been observed that any reengineering or replacement programme would incur considerable expense.
 Irrespective, the newer tunnel remains active to the present day.